rexhammer98/ytu012024/README.md

 This repostery is used for thesis.

 PS: Every individual can run "monitoring.py" and create his/her dataset according to actions.
 Dataset which used in thesis is not added in this repostery because of ethical concerns.

+To run all the process, these scripts need to run in order:
+1. monitoring.py
+2. analysing_raw_dataset.py
+3. cleaning_results.py
+4. randomforestclassifier.py

+Important Note: All scripts has csv outputs for different reason like last_precessed_timestamp or condition_threshold.
+Unless you want to start all over again, please do not delete the outputs.